-Outbound emails are sent from Salesforce to someone else.
-E.g. An email going to, for example user@acme.com, user@gmail.com, user@smallcompany.com, user@bigcompany.com.
+Outbound emails are emails sent from Salesforce to an external email address — for example, a notification sent to user@acme.com, user@gmail.com, or user@bigcompany.com.

-For Inbound email connections, the sending mail server has to request the conversation to be switch to TLS before we will switch the conversation to TLS.
-You can also review your mail server configuration settings with your IT team to determine whether rejecting plain-text emails before forwarding the rest to Salesforce is viable for your environment.
+You can review your mail server configuration settings with your IT team to determine whether rejecting plain-text emails before forwarding them to Salesforce is viable for your environment.

-Visit this Microsoft page for additional information, White Paper: Domain Security in Exchange 2007
+For additional reference, see Microsoft's White Paper: Domain Security in Exchange 2007.

 000384815